top of page

 I admitted to myself I needed help when my son started school and I couldn't help him to read.
 People don't realize how hard it is to not be able to read with your child, a short story, or a letter.
 I was very ashamed to let my son see me that way.
 I heard about Burke Literacy Council years later and I went to see if they could help me to read.
 I wished I would have known a lot earlier about them.
 They helped me to find a good tutor and now I can read a lot better and write.
 I am not ashamed of myself and I can ready more every day!

-Testimonies shared by Project FLOWER and Project Citizenship participants
+testimonies shared by Project FLOWER and Project Citizenship participants

 Adult Students